Severe Acute Respiratory Syndrome (SARS)

 Severe Acute Respiratory Syndrome or SARS is a viral respiratory infection similar to pneumonia.

-People caring for an individual with SARS are at the greatest risk for contracting the disease.
-This includes health care workers in institutional settings such as acute care hospitals, rehabilitation hospitals, mental health hospitals, long term care facilities, and emergency departments, and others who work close to their clients or patients.
+People caring for individuals with SARS were at the greatest risk for contracting the disease.
+Those people at risk included all health care workers in institutional settings, such as acute care hospitals, rehabilitation hospitals, mental health hospitals, long term care facilities, and emergency departments, and others who work close to their clients or patients.